dfloresag/autoHiring/README.md

 `rmarkdown::render()` function as the `params` argument.

 To do this, one can start by extracting the data from the properly formatted Excel sheet.
-Here, we are only interested in the fields and their.
-We have the data stored in the form `form_master.xlsx`.
+Here, we are only interested in the sheets 2 and 3, which contain the things .

-We can extract the contents of the sheets `CdC` and `Proposition d'engagement`.

 ``` r
 extract_and_clean_sheet <- function(file_path, which_sheet){